timii/WordOcean/README.md

 ## How To Use

-Go to the [site](Link hinzufügen bitte), choose one of the languages from [supported languages](#supported-languages), enter the word you want to know the definition of and press "Search".
+Open the [word ocean website](https://timii.github.io/WordOcean/), choose one of the languages from [supported languages](#supported-languages), enter the word you want to know the definition of and press "Search".
 The results will be shown below.

 ## Run locally